 Rachel Rossi is a seasoned criminal defense attorney and criminal justice policy expert.
 Ms. Rossi has a decade of experience as a public defender in both federal and state criminal courts in Los Angeles, and in the drafting of criminal justice policy and legislation in Washington, D.C.

-The National Bar Association recently recognized Rachel as one of the nation's Top 40 under 40 Lawyers, and Lawyers of Color honored her as an influential Capitol Hill staffer during Congressional Black Caucus Foundation's Annual Legislative Conference.
+Rachel was recently named to a national taskforce uniting law enforcement and first responders in an effort to save lives in our nation's criminal justice system amidst the COVID-19 pandemic.
+The National Bar Association has recognized Rachel as one of the nation's Top 40 under 40 Lawyers, and Lawyers of Color honored her as an influential Capitol Hill staffer during Congressional Black Caucus Foundation's Annual Legislative Conference.

 Prior to her time in D.C., Rachel was an attorney with the Federal Public Defender's office in Los Angeles, where she defended clients in the Central District of California and the Ninth Circuit.
 Rachel conducted numerous multi-day trials and evidentiary hearings, and drafted and argued complex motions on a wide range of cases including financial fraud, narcotics offenses, immigration offenses, and insider trading.
 Prior to her time as a Federal Public Defender, Rachel represented thousands of clients as an attorney with the Los Angeles County Public Defender's Office and Alternate Public Defender's Office.
 In those roles, Rachel represented a wide range of clients, including persons experiencing homelessness, mental distress or illness, and substance use disorders in Los Angeles County.
 As a public defender, Rachel was known for her tough and vigorous defense of all clients through trial and litigation.